 Every city has some signature places that define the character of that city.
 Sometimes they are the parts of the city that have seen the history of the city.
-Sometimes it’s a monument that gives city its identity.
-Sometimes it’s the people who are the defining point of a city.
-And sometimes it is a eating joint that speaks about the culinary delights of that city like MTR in Bangalore.
+Sometimes it’s a monument that gives the city its identity.
+Then sometimes it’s the people who are the defining point of a city.
+And sometimes it is an eating joint that speaks about the culinary delights of that city like MTR in Bangalore.

 Anyone who has been there would tell you about the queue that you have to face at MTR Bangalore.
-You have to buy your meal coupons and token number at the ground floor and then move on the waiting room in first floor.
-In the waiting room you can see old photographs when MTR was the known caterer of the region.
-Waiting room is simple, similar to the old railway waiting rooms with wooden benches and a ceiling fan.
-From the waiting room you can see the dining halls with very south Indian granite top tables and plastic chairs.
+You have to buy your meal coupons and token number on the ground floor and then move to the waiting room on the first floor.
+In the waiting room, you can see old photographs when MTR was the known caterer of the region.
+The waiting room is simple, similar to the old railway waiting rooms with wooden benches and a ceiling fan.
+From the waiting room, you can see the dining halls with very south Indian granite top tables and plastic chairs.
 I had reached just in time to be in the first batch to eat. so my wait time was around 15-20 minutes only.
 But if you do not reach before the restaurant opening time, you must budget for up to 1-2 hours of waiting time.

-Once you are on the table, all excited after a long wait, first thing that you get is a honey lemon juice flavored with mint in a silver glass.
-It is an amazing drink, apparently adds to your appetite.
+Once you are on the table, all excited after a long wait, the first thing that you get is a honey lemon juice flavored with mint in a silver glass.
+It is an amazing drink, apparently, adds to your appetite.
 Post which starts the series of dishes that keep coming to your plate.
-By the time you get the main dish of Rice and Sambar, in all probability you would already be full.
+By the time you get the main dish of Rice and Sambar, in all probability, you would already be full.
 I was forewarned by my friends not to eat too much in the beginning and that helped me to at least taste everything that was served.
-In all there were around 20 servings which include the concluding Ice-cream and Paan.
-As you finish you meal, the only thing that you may want to do is ‘go home and have a satisfied sleep’.
+In all, there were around 20 servings which include the concluding Ice-cream and Paan.
+As you finish your meal, the only thing that you may want to do is ‘go home and have a satisfied sleep’.